Reasonlesss/minimap/README.md

     - The color value of the text encodes two key properties:
         - The 2 most significant bits represent the Z-position of the icon minus 1.
         - The 6 least significant bits represent HALF the size of the texture minus 1.
-Now you should have icons displaying on your minimap
+Now you should have icons displaying on your minimap.
+If you wish to center an icon on the minimap (an arrow showing the player) you can simply make the text display ride the player.

-## Icon color cheat sheet
+## Icon color cheatsheet
 | Z Index | **4x4**   | **8x8**   | **16x16** | **32x32** |
 |---------|-----------|-----------|-----------|-----------|
 |   **1** | `#454D01` | `#454D03` | `#454D07` | `#454D0F` |